The ultimate goal of the Science Program is to support the discovery of improved therapies and a cure.

 Nicole Calakos, MD, PhD

-Duke University (USA)
+Duke University Medical Center (USA)

 Although dystonia is among the top three most common conditions evaluated in neurological movement disorder clinics, the precise mechanisms for dystonia are poorly understood and there are no known disease-modifying treatments.
 This project proposes to advance our understanding of dystonia mechanisms and to explore specific cellular pathways to target in order to treat the disease.
 Observations in multiple forms of dystonia have implicated a specific cellular pathway in the brain as a central source of dysfunction.
 This pathway is involved in responding to cellular stressors and mediating plasticity responses in the brain.
 This study proposes to identify the brain regions, cell types, and developmental periods in which the pathway’s activation is disrupted in dystonia mouse models and to test whether a genetic manipulation that would boost the pathway’s activity will reduce negative effects of the DYT1 mutation.
 This knowledge will advance our understanding of the cellular mechanism of dystonia and provide key proof-of-principle experiments to determine whether targeting the pathway is beneficial.

 University of Groningen (The Netherlands)

 This study will compare the present symptoms of M-D patients to the symptoms they had 10 years ago to assess how the symptoms evolve over time.
 Since M-D patients frequently experience non-motor symptoms including psychological difficulties, sleep disturbances, and fatigue, it is believed these symptoms are part of the disease, not secondary consequences.
 These non-motor symptoms may result from an altered metabolism of a brain neurotransmitter called serotonin.
 This study will analyze serotonin levels in the blood of M-D patients, healthy controls, and cervical dystonia patients.
 A genetic study of serotonin-related genes will be performed using DNA collected from all three groups.